josscimat/DIGITAL_SIGNATURES_NIST-PQC_BENCHMARKS/README.md

 This project is finished, the main purpose was to measure the "signature" and "verification" in clock cycles of all versions of the implementations of digital signatures in the PQC Contest, here you can download the modified versions of the schemes and test it yourself.

-I am not the owner of the sourcecode containd in the original schemes, the codes belongs to the original developers of the schemes, I only developed the file that contains the main function (benchmarks.c), also modified another files in the algorithms to execute the code the most similar way in all the schemes, the "benchmarks.c" file is include in all implementations of the schemes, next you will find the instructions to execute them:
+I am not the owner of the sourcecode contained in the original schemes, the codes belongs to the original developers of the schemes, I only developed the file that contains the main function (benchmarks.c), also modified another files in the algorithms to execute the code the most similar way in all the schemes, the "benchmarks.c" file is include in all implementations of the schemes, next you will find the instructions to execute them:

 1. Download this repository and extract the content, in the main folder create a folder named RESULTS.